-Superpower #5: The ability to tackle large problems in a single brainstorm
+5. Tackling large problems in a single brainstorm

 Throughout the course of any ideation or brainstorm, there are bound to be moments when ideas either gain steam or fizzle out.
 As a content strategist, it’s your job to keep things positive, on point and to be an idea fluffer skilled at keeping things at peek stimulation before the energy/enthusiasm in the room drifts to last night’s episode of Walking Dead, effectively killing your meeting.

 It’s quite possible that as a content creator, you’re way more comfortable as an occasional contributor to that conversation, versus being the leader of it.
 And that’s okay because every key stakeholder has a role in the success of a campaign.
 But if you want to morph your skills into that of a top-notch content strategist, you’ll need to know how to stand in front of a whiteboard and small-to-large group of people and elevate good ideas above the mediocre ones, staying on point by addressing challenges brought up in real-time while bringing it back to the creative brief… or whatever this meeting’s raison d’être was in the first place.

 Additionally, so much of what gets created and executed upon right now is driven by data and analytics, so you’ll also want to develop a keen understanding of how to digest data, interpret it and set realistic goal posts in place in order to define/determine: